-I didn’t get much accomplished this year, but my frustration by that has faded.
-I had a baby.
-I dealt with raging hormones.
-I had days I couldn’t get off the couch.
+There wasn’t much accomplished this year because it was a birth year.
+But my frustration by that has faded.
+I have chosen to be gentle with myself because I had a baby.
+There were raging hormones to deal with.
+Some days I couldn’t get off the couch.
 My home didn’t look like a magazine.
 I didn’t run a 5K.
 I didn’t journal.
-I haven’t printed my photos.
+No photos were printed.
 I didn’t have a nice garden.
 But looking back I’ve come to realize it was a good year.

-The first half of the year, I really fought with myself over what I wasn’t getting done.
+The first half of the year, I was fighting with myself over what I wasn’t getting done.
 I struggled with who I thought I should be as a mother of two.
 I pouted off and on over the things I wished I could be doing.
-My reality was that most of the time I was too exhausted to do anything, but nurse and throw a peanut butter sandwich in front of Keaton for lunch.
+At least two weeks of every month I was completely exhausted.
+A good day was one where I nursed and threw a peanut butter sandwich in front of Keaton for lunch.

-It’s hard to confront feelings of guilt from the critical teenage me who passed judgement on mothers with crumbs under their tables.
-Its hard to realize, that behind every grumpy, new mom I’ve encountered, there is someone fighting harder battles than I knew was possible.
-It’s hard to realize that after 3 months when I just was feeling like life was gaining rhythms and patterns, the second hormone fluctuation happens and knocks over all the progress you’ve made so far.
-And when I felt at my lowest, I lost all my hair.
+I’,m overwhelmed with feelings of guilt from the judgements I passed on other mothers before I had children.
+I wish I had looked with compassion on mothers with crumbs under the table.
+I’ve had to accept, that behind every grumpy, new mom, there is someone fighting harder battles than I knew was possible.
+After 3 months I felt like life was gaining rhythms and patterns, but then the second hormone fluctuation happened.
+It knocked over all the progress I had made so far.
+Then when I felt at my lowest, I lost all my hair.
 (Hello, Pixie Cut)

-I thought I knew what it was like to be a mother when I had Keaton, everyone said that it counted.
+I thought I knew what it was like to be a mother when I had Keaton.
+Everyone said that it counted.
 (In its own way it did.)
-But I never paused to consider that sleeping when the baby sleeps wouldn’t always be an option.
+But I never paused to consider that with a second baby “sleeping when the baby sleeps” wouldn’t always be an option.

 My goal for this year is to tank up on productivity, gardening, purging, and beauty, so the next 18-month phase of growing a little human will be easier and more beautiful!